MSFTJesseLiu/JWT-Quick-Access/README.md

 - To plug the node app on Windows start up, ``qckwinsvc --name "JwtQuickAccess" --description "Jwt Quick Access" --script ".\jwt-quick-access.js" --startImmediately``
 - To unplug, ``qckwinsvc --uninstall --name "JwtQuickAccess" --script ".\jwt-quick-access.js"``

-<sup>The xhr-url-keyword header is the keyword in the XHR request URL sent out from the web page.
-So this node app is not just for Talent App, it can consume any web page and any XHR request keyword, and any header (default: ``Authorization``).</sup>

 ### (Nitty-gritty) How it works with Chrome and Postman
 - Since we perhaps already signed in to the Talent App in our default browser session with existing cookies or whatever, I was thinking to open a new tab with Talent app URL in the same session using Puppetee or Selenium these kinds of web automation framwork, so I can access the XHR requests sent out from my signed-in Talent app.